David Napier

 "Investments like these clearly indicate that the business environment we are creating is working," says Ontario Minister of Economic Development William Saunderson.

 In fact, offices are opening, plants are being built, and cars are selling because the business climate is warm and the province has adopted an aggressive approach to marketing itself, says Saad Rafi, director of the Investment Branch of Ontario's Ministry of Economic Development, Trade and Tourism.
 Rafi cites a "serious commitment" on the part of Ontario Premier Mike Harris and various government ministers to establish a healthy business climate, reduce the deficit, and "better position the province by differentiating our product."
+This "product" is fashioned from good stock, including well-educated residents, a wealth of financial resources and a deep pool of natural materials. |

 The first two categories are highlighted by a highly educated work force and the fact that Toronto is home to Bay Street (the nation's equivalent of Wall Street).
 In the case of natural resources, the province has enjoyed major project expansion in its northern areas, including pulp and paper mills that are functioning at full capacity, and mining and exploration operations that experienced an unprecedented boom in 1996.